plexus/slippery/README.md

 And the result:

+(this is an SVG inside a Markdown file, Github used to do this just fine, but not any more)

 <svg width="305pt" height="432pt"
  viewBox="0.00 0.00 305.00 432.00" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
 <g id="graph1" class="graph" transform="scale(1 1) rotate(0) translate(4 428)">